Skip to content

 Are compliance integrations included or extra?

 This varies by platform.
-As of June 2026, Trillet includes HIPAA, GDPR, TCPA, and ACMA compliance on all white-label plans.
-Some competitors charge extra: ChatDash, for example, lists a $200/month HIPAA add-on on top of its annual plan.
+As of July 2026, Trillet includes HIPAA, GDPR, TCPA, and ACMA compliance on all white-label plans.
+Some competitors charge extra: ChatDash, for example, has been reported to add a HIPAA charge of around $200/month on top of its annual plan.

 Conclusion